webol/vuer/ROADMAP.md

 ### Custom Icons for Outlines/Entries

 ### Questions
-Why is vuex not in package.json dependencies, (vuex-pathify is)
+Why are vue and vuex not in package.json dependencies, (vuex-pathify is)